 It’s a glorious reunion.
 Underlying the truth of the acting and the plot and all is how tickled they all are to be doing this again, to be back together.
 Year before last, I had the great good fortune to be involved with West Wing Weekend, the first ever West Wing fan-run convention.
 We had a few supporting cast members as guests, and I saw with my own eyes how much fun they had being together again, reliving those years—and this time, they were literally reliving some of it.
 Just amazing.

 I knew they had gotten the main cast back, but I was astounded to see how many of the smaller, supporting actors were back.
-Not James Hong in his only episode, sadly (I don’t know why, but the man is in his 90s and I couldn’t blame him if he simply didn’t want to risk leaving his house during the time of COVID), but there were Ed and Larry, recognizable faces from the press corps, and Ana Devere Smith as Nancy McNally.
+Not James Hong, sadly (I don’t know why, but the man is in his 90s and I couldn’t blame him if he simply didn’t want to risk leaving his house during the time of COVID), but there were Ed and Larry, recognizable faces from the press corps, and Ana Devere Smith as Nancy McNally.

 The biggest missing piece in the original team is obviously left by the late, great John Spencer.
 I had originally hoped that Aaron Sorkin might step in and play Leo McGarry himself, but he had other ideas, and got Sterling K. Brown to come play the Chief of Staff.
 Apparently Sorkin is a big fan of Brown’s (me too), and has said that if he were to reboot The West Wing, Brown is who he would want to play the President.
 I’d be fine with that, and I was fine with him as Leo.
 He’s not settled into the Sorkin language, but given time, I’m certain he could be.
 I thought it would be a little trippy to see him not be President Bartlet’s peer, age-wise, but strangely, I found he had it the most in that brief moment toward the end of the episode when it was just him and the President together, being friends.
 Brown is much more animated when he’s just talking—it’s like he was a little intimidated being Leo, or overcompensating a bit of Leo’s stoicism…anyway, I liked him a lot, and I felt like I could have loved him if he had gotten more time with the role.